-Irish humanitarian aid agency GOAL has received almost €4 million in funding from the UK Department for International Development (DFID) to combat the spread of Covid-19 in Sudan and South Sudan.
+Irish humanitarian aid agency GOAL has received almost €4 million in funding from the Foreign, Commonwealth and Development Office (FCDO) to combat the spread of COVID-19 in Sudan and South Sudan.

 The funding will be used to help GOAL and its partners reach over 200,000 people living in vulnerable communities and contain the spread of the virus.
 Both Sudan and South Sudan have high rates of infection and are particularly vulnerable to the pandemic due to weak health systems and political instability.